 - Who will act as guardian for children under 18?

-- Should I set up trust fund and who would contrl it?
+- Should I set up a trust fund and who should control it?

 Children & Wills

 Do I have to specifically name them in my Will?